chotong/chotong.github.io/docs/fun.md

 title: "Fun"
 ---

-Apart from academics, I have a deep interest in literature, art and film.
+Apart from academics, I have a deep interest in literature, art, music, films and other arts.
 If you want to get to know me better, here's a list of some of my tastes.

 #### Literature